-Resolution 3 - To approve a final dividend
+Resolution 4 - To approve a final dividend

-The rationale for the payment of a final dividend is set out in the Chairman's Statement beginning on page 3 and in the Business Review on page 13.
+The rationale for the payment of a final dividend is set out in the Chairman's Statement beginning on page 3 and in the Business Review on page 14.

-Resolutions 4 to 6 - Re-election of Directors
+Resolutions 5 to 9 - Re-election and election of Directors

-Resolutions 4 to 6 deal with the re-election of each Director.
+Resolutions 5 to 9 deal with the re-election and election respectively of each Director.
 Biographies of each of the Directors can be found on pages 34 and 35 of the Annual Report.

-The Board has confirmed, following a performance review, that the Directors standing for re-election continue to perform effectively.
+The Board has confirmed, following a performance review, that the Directors standing for re-election or election continue to perform effectively.

-Resolutions 7 and 8 - Re-appointment of auditors
+Resolutions 10 and 11 - Re-appointment of auditors

-Resolution 7 relates to the re-appointment of PricewaterhouseCoopers LLP as the Company's independent auditors to hold office until the next Annual General Meeting of the Company and Resolution 8 authorises the Audit Committee to set their remuneration.
+Resolution 10 relates to the re-appointment of PricewaterhouseCoopers LLP as the Company's independent auditors to hold office until the next Annual General Meeting of the Company and Resolution 11 authorises the Audit Committee to set their remuneration.
 Following the implementation of the Competition and Markets Authority order on Statutory Audit Services only the Audit Committee may negotiate and agree the terms of the auditors' service agreement.

-Resolution 9 - Authority to allot ordinary shares
+Resolution 12 - Authority to allot ordinary shares

-Resolution 9, an ordinary resolution as set out in the Notice of AGM, if passed, will renew the Directors' authority to allot shares in accordance with statutory pre-emption rights.
-This resolution will authorise the Board to allot ordinary shares generally and unconditionally in accordance with section 551 of Companies Act 2006 up to an aggregate nominal value of £83,034, representing approximately one third of the Company's issued share capital as at the date of the Notice of AGM or, if changed, the number representing one third of the issued share capital of the Company at the date at which this resolution is passed.
+Resolution 12, an ordinary resolution as set out in the Notice of AGM, if passed, will renew the Directors' authority to allot shares in accordance with statutory pre-emption rights.
+This resolution will authorise the Board to allot ordinary shares generally and unconditionally in accordance with section 551 of Companies Act 2006 up to an aggregate nominal value of £79,159, representing approximately one third of the Company's issued share capital as at the date of the Notice of AGM or, if changed, the number representing one third of the issued share capital of the Company at the date at which this resolution is passed.